abdul5716/Devnagri-script-recognition/README.md

 # Devnagri-script-recognition
 Devanagari Character Recognition

-Devnagari Character Dataset) of handwritten digits.
-It consists 46 characters from क  to ज्ञ and ० to ९.
+Devnagari Character Dataset of handwritten characters consists 46 characters from क  to ज्ञ and ० to ९.
 The characters were originally written in A4 paper which were scanned and cropped manually.
 # Data

 The dataset consists of Devanagari Script hand written Characters.
 It comprises of 92000 images [32x32 pixel].
 There are 1024 input features of pixel values in grayscale (0 to 255).
-The is divided into 78200 Training set and 13800 Test set.
+The dataset is divided into 78200 Training set and 13800 Test set.
 # Dependencies :

     • Anaconda